Simon Monjack: Personal life

-Marriages
+Brittany Murphy marriage and controversy

 Monjack married Simone Bienne in Las Vegas in November 2001; they were divorced in 2006.
 That year, he met actress Brittany Murphy.
 In April 2007, they married in a private Jewish ceremony at their Los Angeles home.
 The couple did not announce their engagement beforehand and rarely made public appearances together before their marriage.
 On 20 December 2009, Murphy died after collapsing in their bathroom.
 The cause was later revealed to be pneumonia, with secondary factors of iron-deficiency anaemia and drug intoxication from prescription and over-the-counter drugs.

+In the 2021 documentary What Happened, Brittany Murphy?, several of Monjack's colleagues and friends accused him of being responsible for Murphy's physical changes and also of not letting her connect with her family.
+According to the testimony of his ex-fiancée, Elizabeth Ragsdale, Monjack "was a disturbed individual who was used to conning people and Brittany was one of his latest victims."
+In the two-part miniseries, Ragsdale explained that Monjack told her that he was suffering from spinal cancer and needed shark cartilage treatments to recover.
+It was not until he abandoned her while Ragsdale was pregnant that she contacted Monjack's mother, Linda Monjack, and realized the story was fake.
+Linda, who was interviewed, defended her son in this regard, saying that he had developed extreme paranoia after the death from cancer of her own father, William Monjack: "I certainly don't think he went out and told people he had cancer.
+I think he believed it."
+Before Monjack met Murphy, he met filmmaker Allison Burnett at a dinner party publicly, where he told the assembled guests that he was a billionaire, had dated Elle Macpherson and Madonna, had a collection of Ferraris, and was dying of brain cancer until he purchased a treatment derived from shark fins that saved his life; however, these claims were later revealed to be lies.
+The media subsequently suspected that Murphy had been duped by a con man.
+Kathy Najimy recalled: "[People] were scared.
+Like, "Who was this man and what is happening?".
+"She wanted to marry him, and I said, 'Honey, that's not enough.'"
+Another reporter said that her friends and family tried to separate her from Monjack at one point, but their intervention failed.
+After that it was as if she "disappeared," according to her friend Lisa Rieffel: "Simon took her away.
+He made sure no one could get to her."

 Legal issues

 In 2005, warrants were issued for Monjack's arrest in Virginia on charges of credit card fraud, but the charges were later dropped.

 In 2006, Coutts & Co bank successfully sued Monjack, who had been evicted from four homes, for $470,000.

 In February 2007, Monjack was arrested and spent nine days in jail, facing deportation, because his visa to the United States had expired.